yinchia0518/CS677-Assignments/README.md

 # CS677-Assignments
-- Assignment 1 : Description data analysis <br />
+- Assignment 1 :
+    * Description data analysis <br />
-  What does your data look like?
+      * What does your data look like?
 Need to reshape? merge? slice? aggregate?  sort? slice? aggregate? etc.
 - Assignemnt 2 :
     * Investigate “best” combination of hyper-parameters for two different investment strategies.<br />
-        * Moving Average Strategy --> Moving averages are important trading signals on their own, or when two averages cross            over.
-A rising moving average indicates that the security is in an uptrend, while a declining moving average                indicates that it is   in a downtrend.
-Similarly, upward momentum is confirmed with a bullish crossover, which              occurs when a short-term moving       average crosses above a longer-term moving average.
-Downward momentum is                 confirmed with a bearish crossover, which occurs     when a short-term moving average crosses below a longer-term moving average.
-        * Bollinger Band Strategy --> Bollinger Bands, designate the upper and lower bands as price targets.
-If the price deflects   off the lower band and crosses above the 20-day average (the middle line), the upper band comes to represent the upper price   target.
-In a strong uptrend, prices usually fluctuate between the upper band and the 20-day moving average.
-When that         happens, a crossing below the 20-day moving average warns of a trend reversal to the downside.
+        * Moving Average Strategy
+        * Bollinger Band Strategy
+    * How's the investment performace if you miss some good days and bad days?
+Which affect the result more? <br />

-- Assignemnt 3 : <br />
+- Assignemnt 3 : How's the investment performace if you combine above strategies with ensemble voting <br />
 - Assignemnt 4 : <br />
 - Assignemnt 5 : <br />
 - Assignemnt 6 : <br />